Skip to main content

 • Transformers based architecture has been able to allow us to apply Transfer Learning to NLP.
 Transfer learning is a method that allows us to take the weights of a model trained for a particular kind of task and use it for a new task to get a better result.
 Previously, transfer learning was only applied in computer vision, where models were pre-trained on supervised data.
 With the advent of transformers, we can apply transfer learning to other domains as well without even needing supervised data.
 This means we can build a layered AI architecture where every domain or a collection of domain expertise can be mapped to one dataset, the AI can be trained on one or more such datasets to gain expertise in problem solving in those domains.

-• Based on real world deployments\, It has become evident that it is easier to use an orchestrated workflow for a team of iterative agents with separate smaller LLMs which can be independently trained for specific tasks rather than using one large language model which can do it all.
+• Based on real-world deployments, It has become evident that it is easier to use an orchestrated workflow for a team of iterative agents with separate smaller LLMs that can be independently trained for specific tasks rather than using one large language model which can do it all.
 This has to do with the accuracy, the cost of training as well as the cost of reducing hallucinations (errors) which becomes easier for training with domain specific datasets given the roots of large language models in Deep learning AI.

 • LLMs struggle with ambiguity in tasks like completing user workflows in B2B/B2C/B2B2C/Enterprise application scenarios.
 Again, this is a result of hallucinations and tendency to assume the best (meaning, they are very optimistic about their predictions).